ubccr/ccrdocs/pages/hpc/data-transfer.md

 ## rclone

 **rclone** is a tool that can be used to transfer files to/from cloud storage such as Microsoft OneDrive and Box from the command line.
-The following are instructions on how to use rclone transfer data to/from OneDrive.
+The following are instructions on how to use rclone to transfer data to/from OneDrive.
 For instructions with other cloud storage, check [**rclone** Online documentation](https://rclone.org/docs/)

 **rclone** is available as a module at CCR and needs to be loaded in the users environment first.